 Harmony Initiative

-A Leadership Program & Community of Practice for Grantmakers to Advance a Thriving & Just World
+A Leadership Program for Grantmakers & Philanthropy Professionals to Advance a Thriving & Just World

-The Harmony Initiative equips grantmakers with the community, skills, and resources to transform philanthropy into a force for equity and social justice.
-Inherent to this is building the capacity of grantmakers as funder organizers to advance a Just Transition for the field.
-Through a combination of retreats and peer groups, participants solidify a vision for their leadership and the field, strengthen their grantmaking practice, and build deep relationships with peers.
+Harmony equips participants with the community, skills, and resources to transform philanthropy into a force for equity and social justice.
+Inherent to this is building participant capacity to become funder organizers who can help advance a Just Transition for the field.

-Harmony’s curriculum is grounded in Resonance, a framework for philanthropic transformation.
-Over a period of 8 months, participants examine transformation on three levels:
+Harmony’s curriculum is grounded in Resonance, the framework we use for philanthropic transformation.
+Throughout the program, participants examine transformation on three levels:

-• Personal: To lead effectively, Harmony engages grantmakers in the “inner work” of understanding their personal beliefs, values, and purpose.
-Through diverse frameworks, practitioners consider power–their relationship to it, how it shapes their work, and how they want to use it; vision- how they define it and how it fuels them; resilience – how to cultivate it and thrive; and more.
+• Personal: To lead effectively, Harmony engages participants in the “inner work” of understanding their personal beliefs, values, and purpose.
+Through this engagement, participants also consider power–their relationship to it, how it shapes their work, and how they want to use it; vision- how they define it and how it fuels them; resilience – how to cultivate it and thrive; and much more.

-• Interpersonal: Building on this, participants identify opportunities to seed transformation in their teams, organizations, and their relationships with communities.
-Harmony introduces grantmakers to strategies and resources for power mapping, conflict literacy, negotiation, and culture transformation.
-During retreats and peer groups, participants serve as partners and coaches to one another, as they experiment with a variety of tools.
+• Interpersonal: Building on the personal, participants identify opportunities to seed transformation in their teams, organizations, and their relationships with communities.
+Harmony introduces them to strategies and resources for power mapping, conflict literacy, negotiation, and culture transformation.

 • Collective: Lastly, the cohort looks at philanthropy as a field and system.
-Together, the group reflects on the history of philanthropy and its present day implications; maps a new vision for the field in which communities lead and thrive; and co-create frameworks to incrementally shift the system from within.
-As part of this, grantmakers learn about movement building, funder organizing, and systems change.
+Together, participants reflect on the history of philanthropy and its present day implications; maps a new vision for the field in which communities lead and thrive; and co-create frameworks to incrementally shift the field from within.
+As part of this, participants learn about movement building, funder organizing, and systems change.

 Artwork by Taslim van Hattum.
 This illustration includes depictions of the Harmony 8 Cohort and the kinds of conversations they are having in regards to building the future of philanthropy.